NikkiLa1/NikkiLa1/README.md

 <h1>Hi, I'm Nikki! <br/>
 <a href="https://www.linkedin.com/in/nikki-la/">M.S.
 Data Science Student @ Vanderbilt University</a></h1>

 <h3>Welcome, and thank you for visiting my data science portfolio!
 I'm currently pursuing my Master of Science in Data Science at Vanderbilt University.
-My passion lies in uncovering insights from data to solve meaningful, real-world problems—especially in areas like healthcare and fintech
+My passion lies in uncovering insights from data to solve meaningful, real-world problems, especially in areas like healthcare and fintech

 With a solid foundation in statistics, programming, machine learning, and database systems, I've been fortunate to work on a range of projects that blend technical rigor with impactful storytelling.
 This portfolio highlights who I am and showcases some of my favorite projects.
 Thanks for stopping by!</h3>